Doofie15/OVK-MARKETREPORT/docs/API.md

 ## Overview

 The OVK Wool Market Report Platform includes a RESTful API server built with Node.js and Express.js.
 The API provides endpoints for managing auction reports, market data, and administrative functions.
+The platform features an enhanced form interface that utilizes 95% of the page width for improved data entry efficiency.

 ## Base URL